-To open or close the sunroof, push and hold the switch.
-Release the switch when the sunroof reaches the desired position.
+To open the sunroof, push and hold the \preceq switch.
+To close the sunroof, push and hold the \preceq switch.
+Release the switch when the roof gets to the position you want.

 Do not hold the switch on after the sunroof has fully opened or closed, or you may damage the sunroof motor.